 What does Consumer Reports think about the Venza?

 Consumer Reports ranks the Toyota Venza second among midsize SUVs.
 Only the Subaru Outback ranks higher.
 The Venza is also a green choice SUV and is a recommended model.
-Overall, the Venza scored an 83 while the Outback scored an 85, giving these two SUVs an extremely close ranking from one of the most trusted consumer sources.
+Overall, the Venza and Outback have extremely close rankings from one of the most trusted consumer sources.

 The 2022 Toyota Venza is modern and well-equipped

 What features will you find in the Venza SUV?
 Can you get what you want without paying too much?
-Kelley Blue Book tells us the base LE model of the Venza includes:
+The base LE model of the Venza includes:

 - 8-way power driver’s seat